singleron-RD/CeleScope/docs/tools/target_metrics.md

 - Collect enrichment metrics.

 ## Output
 - `filtered.bam` BAM file after filtering.
+Keep reads that are cell-associated and mapped to target genes.
 ## Arguments
 `--gene_list` Required.
 Gene list file, one gene symbol per line.
 Only results of these genes are reported.